-Reading 2: Impact on Businesses, People, State and Local Governments
+Reading 2: Impact on Businesses and People

-Your group will specialize in how businesses, people, and governments are doing during the pandemic.
-Study the next three graphs that show business closures, stress measures, and changes in hiring by state and local governments.
+Your group will specialize in how businesses and people are doing during the pandemic.
+Study the next two graphs that show business closures and stress measures.
 You will focus on trying to answer the following question:

-Are households, businesses, and state and local governments stressed and in need of help?
+Are households and businesses stressed and in need of help?

 Each graph will have questions for your group to analyze.
-After your group has analyzed the three graphs, you will discuss the answer to the main question.
+After your group has analyzed the two graphs, you will discuss the answer to the main question.